codingforeveryone/READMEs/scope-and-hoisting.md

 printName(); // logs R2-D2
 ```

-When we run `printName` the search for `name` starts inside of the function when it finds it it doesn't look anywhere else.
+When we run `printName` the search for `name` starts inside of the function.
+When a match is found within the function, the search completes there.

 -